jeff-shuttNH/data-pipeline-exercise/readme.md

   code and move on.
 - You are allowed to "google" for help on things, as that is a skill that all engineers are expected to have in their day to day work.
+- We do expect you to produce runnable code.

 # Starter Templates